metabase/dataset-generator/README.md

    - Download your dataset as CSV or SQL Inserts.
    - Click "Start Metabase" to spin up Metabase in Docker.
    - Once Metabase is ready, click "Open Metabase" to explore your data.
+     - In Metabase, use the ["Upload Data" feature](https://www.metabase.com/docs/latest/exploration-and-organization/uploads) to analyze your CSV files
+     - Or [connect to your own database](https://www.metabase.com/docs/latest/databases/connecting) where you've loaded the data
    - When done, click "Stop Metabase" to shut down and clean up Docker containers.

 ## How It Works

+The dataset generator uses a two-stage process to create realistic business data.
+First, it leverages large language models to generate detailed data specifications based on your business type and parameters.
+Then, it uses these specifications to create unlimited amounts of realistic data locally.

 - When you preview a dataset, the app uses LiteLLM (which can route to OpenAI, Anthropic, Google, etc.) to generate a detailed data spec (schema, business rules, event logic) for your chosen business type and parameters.
 - All actual data rows are generated locally using Faker, based on the LLM-generated spec.